emirbuljubasic/sddc/README.md

 # Simple Dynamic DNS Client

-sddc is a ddns client for the noip ddns service written in C.
+sddc is a ddns client for the noip ddns service.

 ## table of contents
 - [requirements](#requirements)